Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 [forward]# exit
 ```

-Users may now connect to the web interface through a SSH tunnel using the port forwarding feature.
-In the Uplogix CLI applet, click Terminal, then Forward.
-Select the Palo Alto’s port, enter 443 for the port number, and click Apply.
+Users may now connect to the web interface through an SSH tunnel using the port forwarding feature.
+In SSh applet on the Control Center, click *Terminal*, then *Forward*.
+Select the Palo Alto’s port, enter 443 for the port number, and click *Apply*.
 Now, port 443 on 127.0.0.1 on your workstation will connect through the SSH tunnel created by the LM to the web interface on the Palo Alto.

 ![](http://www.uplogix.com/support/docs/img/PaloAlto/PortForwarding.png)